-During World War II, Eubie Blake toured as a musical director of USO shows, and, as mentioned, officially retired in 1946, using his leisure time to study composition formally at New York University and to collect and edit his own work for posterity
+During World War II, Eubie Blake toured with USO shows, and, after retiring in 1946, studied composition formally at New York University, collecting and editing his works for posterity.

-In the 1950s, a revival of interest in ragtime music coaxed Blake out of retirement, and the successful use of ragtime music in the 1973 film “The Sting” transformed the ragtime revival into a major pop culture phenomenon.
+In the 1950s, a revival of interest in early jazz coaxed Blake out of retirement, and the use of ragtime music in the film “The Sting” transformed that interest into a pop culture sensation.